wp-plugins/scrollup-master/readme.txt

 You will find 'scrollup-master' menu in your WordPress Settings panel.
 You can change default settings from here.

 == Frequently Asked Questions ==
 Do you have questions or issues with scrollup-master?
-[Contact Me](http://sis.netai.net)
+[Ask for support here](http://wordpress.org/support/plugin/scrollup-master)

 == Screenshots ==